imgag/aiDIVA/doc/annotation/prepare_annotation_resources.md

 # Preparation of Annotation Resources
-This document provides links to the annoation sources we used.
+This document provides links to the annotation sources we used.
 If it is necessary to further prepare these files it is explained and shown in the respective section with a coode snippet.

 ## Necessary Tools
 Make sure that the following tools are installed on your system: